amitxv/PC-Tuning/docs/post-install.md

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
 Beware of audio dropouts due to CPU not being able to keep up under load

-    - Be warned regarding CPU 0 being reserved/underutilized with the usage of the mentioned programs
+    - Be warned regarding cores being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers

 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.
-Feel free to customize the lists by editing ``C:\bin\minimal-services.ini`` in a text editor.
+The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.

 - The ``High precision event timer`` device in device manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
 The only way that I'm aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)

 - Use the command below to prevent the [Software Protection service attempting to register a restart every 30s](/media/software-protection-error.png) while services are disabled.
 I'm not sure what the problematic service is, but online sources point to Task Scheduler

     ```bat
-    reg.exe add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f
+    reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f
     ```

 - On Win10 1503 - 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the Task Scheduler service